vinay1a/test123/bootcamp-fs2.md

 R—Read only
 RW—Read write both

+* Take a screenshot of dispalying all users in FS2 and share upload in git

+  - user.png
+  - share.png

-Take a screenshot of dispalying all users in FS2 and share user.png share.png upload in git login as  admin and create admin directory in all share and show propertly of admin folder in all share by right click and upload the image in git. artwork_ingest.png ,raw_data.png, final_data.png ,final_edit.png ,editor.png
+* login as  admin and create admin directory in all share and show property of admin folder in all share by right click and upload the image in git.

+  - artwork_ingest.png
+  - raw_data.png
+  - final_data.png
+  - final_edit.png
+  - editor.png

-2.Create a share netweb on disk1 Give ownership to admin.
+## 2. Create a share netweb on disk1 Give ownership to admin.

-Create two directory in netweb FBD and delhi , create two users rahul and umesh rahul can read write in delhi not in FBD , umesh can read write FBD but not in delhi. take screenshot of rahul access  delhi share name it rahul_delhi.png take a screenshot of failure access of rahul_fbd.png
+* Create two directory in netweb FBD and delhi
+* rahul can do
+  - Read write in delhi.
+  - Read only on FBD .
+* umesh can do
+  - Read write on FBD.
+  - Read Only on delhi.

+* take screenshot of rahul access  delhi share name it
+  - rahul_delhi.png
+* take a screenshot of failure access of rahul_fbd.png

 set the limit for each user 10 GB.
 Login as rahul and try to copy 15 GB file error should come